incentivizinggood/vize/meteor-app/imports/api/data/README.md

 The second argument is a JSON object with "creation options" for the Mongo collection.
 There may be several possible options you can specify, but the only one that concerns us is idGeneration.
-This changes how Mongo generates the \_id fields for newly-inserted documents, which is supposed to uniquely identify each document and serve as a "primary key" of sorts.
+This changes the type of the \_id field for newly-inserted documents, a field which is supposed to uniquely identify each document and serve as a "primary key" of sorts.
+"STRING" means the \_id field has type String and, if not supplied on the inserted document, is added by Mongo as a randomly generated string.
+While we used to use the "MONGO" option, which made \_id into a proper Mongo ObjectID, the "STRING" option gave us the freedom to manipulate the \_id field according to our own purposes, which in turn made it easier to migrate to PostgreSQL collection-by-collection rather than all at one whop.

+Next up in a given file tends to be the schema definition(s) and the attachSchema call, which will be discussed in the next section.
+Those are followed by the allow/deny, or rather just "deny" rules via Collection.deny as our intent is to deny the client any ability to operate directly on the collections, instead forcing it to make an RPC and request the server to execute code, which allows us to check everything.

+Finally, and this applies to Meteor.users as well as everything else (although it is a bit more complex with Meteor.users) is the server-only call to Meteor.publish, which creates a "publication" that the client can "subscribe" to.
+Basically, it turns which documents (and fields within those documents) are visible to the client.
+There's more that you can do with Meteor's publications and subscriptions, but that's really all we use them for.
+For every Collection except Meteor.users, we make every field of every document available to the client by "publishing Collection.find({})" in each case, because there isn't really any personal information in any of the collections except Meteor.users.

+__Speaking of which, what about Meteor.users?__ Excellent question.

+__2. JSON Object/Document Validation (legacy)__

 __3. Remote Procedure Calls ("methods")__